XFS: Second generation XFS

+Third generation XFS

+Linux kernel 5.10, released in December 2020, included the new on-disk format XFS v5.
+This was a hard break, since the deprecated XFS v4 can not be converted to XFS v5.
+Data on partitions formatted with XFS v4 has to be backed up to another partition or media in order to restore it after formatting the old partition with XFS v5, which completely wipes all data on it.
+The support for XFS v4 will be removed from the Linux kernel in September 2030.

-Linux kernel 5.10, released in December 2020, introduced "bigtime", to store inode timestamps as a 64-bit nanosecond counter instead of the traditional 32-bit seconds counter.
+XFS v5 introduced "bigtime", to store inode timestamps as a 64-bit nanosecond counter instead of the traditional 32-bit seconds counter.
 This postpones the previous Year 2038 problem until the year 2486.
+It also introduced metadata checksums.

+The Gentoo Handbook, Gentoo Linux's official installation manual, has recommended XFS as the "all-purpose all-platform filesystem" since 28 Jun 2023, succeeding Ext4.

 Features

 Capacity

 XFS is a 64-bit file system and supports a maximum file system size of 8 exbibytes minus one byte (263 − 1 bytes), but limitations imposed by the host operating system can decrease this limit.
 32-bit Linux systems limit the size of both the file and file system to 16 tebibytes.

 Journaling

 In modern computing, journaling is a capability which ensures consistency of data in the file system, despite any power outages or system crash that may occur.
 XFS provides journaling for file system metadata, where file system updates are first written to a serial journal before the actual disk blocks are updated.
 The journal is a circular buffer of disk blocks that is not read in normal file system operation.

 The XFS journal can be stored within the data section of the file system (as an internal log), or on a separate device to minimize disk contention.

 In XFS, the journal primarily contains entries that describe the portions of the disk blocks changed by filesystem operations.
 Journal updates are performed asynchronously to avoid a decrease in performance speed.

 In the event of a system crash, file system operations which occurred immediately prior to the crash can be reapplied and completed as recorded in the journal, which is how data stored in XFS file systems remain consistent.
 Recovery is performed automatically the first time the file system is mounted after the crash.
 The speed of recovery is independent of the size of the file system, instead depending on the amount of file system operations to be reapplied.